Academic Operational Policies

 - Reviews, and decides on, proposals for research using non-human subjects at the College, and planned by College staff with collaborators elsewhere.

-- Works closely with the RSO for establishing institutional policies on the care and use of non-human subjects.
+- Works closely with the ARI for establishing institutional policies on the care and use of non-human subjects.

 - The Board’s specific composition and function will accord with the requirements of its Terms of Reference.